layadas/layadas.github.io/_pages/research.md

 ---

 My work focuses on ***understanding, monitoring and controlling complex systems*** by merging domain knowledge and information extracted from data.
 In the engineering fields, these complex systems are typically ***cyber-physical systems*** such as smart grid, transportation network and industrial control systems.
-I therefore work at the intersection of theory (estimation and control) and applications (smart grid, industrial control), with a systems scientist's approach.
+I therefore work on problems at the intersection of theory (estimation and control) and applications (smart grid, industrial control).

 ### Performance Assessment of Estimation and Control in Industrial Cyber-Physical Systems
 Industrial plants that manufacture say, steel or electronic chips contain thousands of control loops.
 These control loops typically depend on state estimation for calculating the